-- Press and hold the button until the display changes. - Briefly press the button repeatedly until the display shows the illustrated symbol, arrow.
+- 5. Press and hold the button until the display changes. - 6.
+Press the button repeatedly until the display shows the illustrated symbol, arrow.

-- Press and hold the button until the display changes. - 8.
-Press the button to select:

-Press the button once to unlock only the driver's door and the fuel filler flap\.
+- 8. Press the button to select: - ▶ 🕖 Press the button once to unlock only the driver's door and the fuel filler flap.